D3jag0re/iac-demo-bsic2/README.md

 * Terraform 2 LinWebModule will use the existing resources built from "Terraform 1 WinBasic" but also use a Module for the VM creation.

 * Ansible will then configure the VM created in "LinWebModule" to install and configure nginx to serve a webpage.

+* See Readme in each folder for full set of instructions